kristopolous/BOOTSTRA.386/manual/index.md

 Knowing history doesn't give you the ability to change the future, only to become needlessly invested in the futility of your ability to affect it.

+## Boston returns

+Silicon Valley didn't really become tech center until the 1990s.
+The corporate office is in a neoclassical brick building off Route 128 where everyone still dresses in suits, even on Friday.
+We enter the executive conference room with our duffelbag

+McBride stands up "Chuck, what the hell is that?" as we pull out the butcher paper and rolodex.
+He looks at me and I respond, "it's our software."

+McBride shakes his hands exasperated, "your software? where's the computer?"

+Chuck looks over and responds "We are."

 ---